-International students often have many questions as the academic year approaches.
+International students often have many questions about their health insurance while enrolled at the UW.
 Most questions can be answered by reviewing the information on this website.

 International Student Health Insurance Program – ISHIP

-The ISHIP Office, in coordination with International Student Services and Hall Health Center, works with international students at UW to meet the health insurance requirement while enrolled at the University.
+In coordination with UW’s International Student Services and Hall Health Center, ISHIP works with international students to meet health insurance requirements while enrolled at the University of Washington.

-- International students at UW are required by federal and state laws to maintain health insurance while studying in the United States.
+- International students in an F or J visa status at UW are required by federal and state laws to maintain health insurance while studying in the U.S.

-- All F-1 and J-1 eligible international students who are enrolled and actively engaged in a program of study approved by the appropriate UW Principal Designated School Official (PDSO), and are temporarily outside their home country are required to purchase the UW International Student Health Insurance Plan (ISHIP) in order to meet these requirements.
+- All F-1 and J-1 eligible international students who are enrolled in an academic program of study and issued an I-20 or DS-2019 by an approved UW Designated School Official (DSO), and are residing in the U.S. are required to purchase the UW’s International Student Health Insurance Plan (ISHIP).

-- UW international students are automatically enrolled for student-only coverage each quarter they register for classes.
+- UW F-1 and J-1 students will automatically be enrolled in the student-only insurance coverage each quarter they are registered for classes.

-- International students who plan to arrive in the U.S. before the effective date of the ISHIP plan should buy short term medical coverage from an outside company during this period.
-Information about companies which offer supplemental short-term “GAP” medical coverage can be found on the ISS Health Insurance webpage or this Leaving UW webpage.
+- Students who plan to travel to the U.S. before the effective date of ISHIP coverage, are encouraged to purchase separately short-term medical coverage during this time period.
+Information about companies that offer supplemental short-term “GAP” medical coverage can be found on Leaving UW webpage.

-ISHIP coverage is not available to UW students who are U.S. citizens or permanent residents.
-Please refer to Hall Health for insurance plan options and questions.
+ISHIP coverage is not available to UW students who are U.S. citizens, U.S. permanent residents, or any other non-immigrant visa status.
+Please refer to Hall Health for insurance plan options and questions about insurance.